-The Control Mode should be set to Trigger Low No Interrupt or Trigger Low with Interrupt.
+The Control Mode should be set to Trigger Low No Interrupt or Trigger Low with Interrupt or Trigger Low Delayed.

 The screw terminal adaptor shown above on the right is included with the Sprite[®].
 Note that the numbers near the screws match to the numbers on the plug at the left, which is used in examples later in this manual.